openhab/openhab-docs/concepts/rules.md

 ## Rule Templates

-At some point, when basic UI rules are not be sophisticated enough, rule templates can help.
+At some point, when basic UI rules are not sophisticated enough, rule templates can help.
 Someone may have already written the rule and provided it as a template in the community marketplace.

 To enable access to rule templates, navigate to *Settings* -> *Community Marketplace* and toggle *Enable Community Marketplace* to ON.